 If you don’t notice the items above in a timely manner, it could be too late for your fish.
 The treatment options you have are listed below, however, it is important to remember that if you don’t do this quickly, or at all, this disease will allow for the bacteria to eat away at the fish’s lips, face, head, and overall body.
 Don’t let that be the case!
 Instead, try the listed options below.

 The first step should always be to quarantine your fish.
 This disease is indeed contagious, and you want to get your fish out of the tank where it can infect other fish.
 Once that is done, it is recommended that you rub salt on the fish’s mouth using a damp cloth.
 It is said that if caught soon enough, this could heal the condition.
-For further treatment, adding salt water to the tank and a small about of methylene blue in the water will help treat the infected tank.
+For further treatment for cotton mouth in fish, adding salt water to the tank and a small about of methylene blue in the water will help treat the infected tank.
 And if neither of these options work, look for fish antibiotics that are designed to fight this bacterial infection.